taham655/portfolio-website/README.md

 My personal website, do check it out!

-To visit the wesite follow this link: https://taham655.github.io/portfolio-website/#about
+To visit the website follow this link: https://taham655.github.io/portfolio-website/